matteo07/JSON-logger-for-PHP/README.md

 Store in a JSON file infos about IP and user_agent of the users that connect to a page

 ## Instruction
-Add the PHP code you see in index.php in every page that you want to log user infos
+Add the PHP code you see in index.php in every page where you want to log user infos

-A log is stored with the following structure
+A single log is stored with the following structure

 {